Cantonese culture: Tea culture

-Yum cha (Jyutping: Jam2 caa4; Traditional Chinese: 飲茶, literally "to drink tea") is a subculture within Cantonese food culture.
+Yum cha is a subculture within Cantonese food culture.
 While it can be found in some other Han Chinese groups, it is far more prevalent among Cantonese people, and also overseas Chinese, historically most of whom have been of Cantonese ancestry.
 It has a specific set of terminologies among Cantonese.
 For instance, "to invite someone to go yum cha" is basically a way of expressing friendship.
 Traditionally, Cantonese could go yum cha whether in the morning, afternoon, or evening.
 Morning tea is typically dominated by the elderly, although many younger people often accompany their grandparents for morning tea as a way of showing respect and affection.
 Cantonese teahouses also have a set of food specifically designed for morning tea.
 Afternoon tea is similar in most aspects, except it is more common for entire families to go yum cha at this hour.
-Evening tea tends to attract large gatherings – and the foods ordered in such hours also tend to be more sophisticated.
+Evening tea tends to attract large gatherings – and the foods ordered at such hours also tend to be more sophisticated.

 Regardless of hours, yum cha starts with the diners ordering a specific set of teas they would like to drink.
-After that, the waiters would bring the teas, which the diners will be drinking while enjoying the foods and engaging in all sorts of social interactions.
-Even after they have finished the foods, the diners still tend to stay for half an hour or so chatting.
+After that, the waiters bring the teas, which the diners will be drinking while enjoying the food and engaging in all sorts of social interactions.
+After they have finished the food, the diners still tend to stay for half an hour or so chatting.

 Dim sum

-Dim sum (Jyutping: Dim2 sam1; Traditional Chinese: 點心, literally "to touch the heart") is a characteristic of Cantonese cuisine, usually but not only eaten during yum cha.
+Dim sum (Jyutping: Dim2 sam1; Traditional Chinese: 點心, literally "to touch the heart") is a characteristic of Cantonese cuisine usually, but not only, eaten during yum cha.
 They are a set of small bite-sized portions of food served in small steam baskets or on small plates.
 In Cantonese teahouses, carts with dim sum will be moving around the restaurant for the diners to order from without having to leave their seats.
 In Cantonese traditions, the diners will often order dim sum at will while chatting and enjoying the endless serving of teas.

-In major cities in Lingnan, such as Gwongzau and Hong Kong, culinary schools usually offer courses specifically to train the preparation of dim sum.
+In major cities in Lingnan, such as Guangzhou and Hong Kong, culinary schools usually offer courses specifically to train the preparation of dim sum.